 Ride During Meal Times

 Beat the lines at Cedar Point and hit the most popular attractions during meal times, which is generally around breakfast, 11:30 a.m. to 1:30 p.m., and again around 6 p.m.
 Bring snacks to eat while you stand in line, or eat your meals early or late to take advantage of the temporary lull in the action.

 Get the App!

-Cedar Point's new smartphone app makes it easier for guests to avoid the long lines.
+Cedar Point's new smartphone app makes it easier for guests to avoid long lines.
 Cedar Point sister parks Kings Island and Carowinds recently executed the technology for Cedar Fair.
-This new wait-time feature allows you to choose your next ride based on how long the lines are.
+This wait-time feature allows you to choose your next ride based on how long the lines are.
 The app shows estimated wait times for each ride, as well as the height requirement, thrill level, and park location.
 Ride closures are updated on the app, but the app only works if you are inside the park.